aaaaaa123456789/libplum/README.md

 the current setup (available in the [`fuzz`](https://github.com/aaaaaa123456789/libplum/tree/fuzz) branch) was implemented.

+Thanks to [ISSOtm](https://github.com/ISSOtm) for his help reviewing and correcting the shell script that generates the `libplum.c` and `libplum.h` files.

 ## FAQ

 **Q:** Does this library support the &lt;insert format here&gt; image format?